Do you have debt that you’re just dying to be free of?

 Here are the exact things that we’ve personally done to exponentially increase our income flows:

-If you have the energy to teach English to little Chinese kids, than teaching through something like VIPKid is a PERFECT fit for you.
-My wife works with a company called VIPKid, and she makes a full time living teaching online.
+If you have the energy to teach English to young Chinese kids, then teaching through something like VIPKid is a PERFECT fit for you.
+My wife works with VIPKid, and she’s able to make a full time living teaching online, or a substantial side income.

 You have the freedom to choose how much, or how little you want to work, so it gives you the flexibility to fit this in as a side gig.
-She started at $19/hour, so it can be a decent way to make extra cash!
+She started at $19/hour, and is already up to $21/hour now, so it can be a decent way to make extra cash!
 VIPKid is the one we use, but there are many other options.
 Just be aware: VIPKid (unlike some others) requires you to at least have a degree, though no experience is required.
 And it can be tough to find an ideal time to do classes because of time zone differences.
-With your students being in China, most ideal class times are in very early morning hours.
+With your students being in China, most ideal class times are in very early morning hours unless you live in the eastern hemisphere.

 – Affiliate Marketing/Blogging